-Flying: Flying in a dream is considered a highly symbolic dream that contains a hidden message for you to discover.
+Flying: Flying in a dream is a highly symbolic dream with a hidden message for you to discover.

-Frog: Frogs in dreams indicate surprises and good news, often relating to matters of the heart.
+Frog: Frogs in dreams indicate surprises and good news, often relating to heart matters.

 Hair: If you dream that your hair is falling out, wait for a little before beginning a new project.
 Dreaming that you have thick, lustrous hair is a good omen.

-Horse: A white horse in a dream is a symbol of new love coming into your life.
+Horse: A white horse in a dream symbolizes new love coming into your life.
 Brown and black horses indicate news from afar.